DJvanderValk/djvandervalk.github.io/docs/resume_experience_en.md

 <h2 id='career-profile'>Career profile</h2>

 A Software Developer with a background in programming Embedded Systems.
 In possession of a broad skill-set with both experience in backend and frontend systems.
-Expertise and a special interests in applied (geometric) mathematics.
+Expertise and a special interest in applied (geometric) mathematics.
 Able to self-manage during independent projects, as well as collaborate as part of a team.

 <h2 id='working-experience'>Working experience</h2>